 Here are some helpful questions for trainers and managers to have team members answer to show their grasp of the 4 C’s:

-As experts in call center optimization, GCS places high value on teaching, coaching and continual learning.
-We’ve developed an on line soft skills training program named “Say THIS, Not That…Most of the Time.”
+As experts in call center optimization, GCS is committed to helping you improve your call center.
+We’ve developed an online soft skills training program named “Say THIS, Not That…Most of the Time.”
 It provides an essential baseline of communication skills and understanding of the customer service role in both spoken and written encounters.
 It is delivered in 30 minute segments to make it easy for the supervisor or trainer to schedule and the trainee to absorb and practice.
 Perfect for new employees and a great retool for the experienced ones.
-Ready to make the most of your time, knowledge and staff?
-Try the demo today!